-The project will address on the one hand the existing potential to improve the energy performance of main end-use sectors on the Azeri market, namely buildings (new and existing residential, service and public buildings) and transportation (passenger cars, trucks, buses, special purpose vehicles).
+The project will address on the one hand the existing potential to improve the energy performance of main enduse sectors on the Azeri market, namely buildings (new and existing residential, service and public buildings) and transportation (passenger cars, trucks, buses, special purpose vehicles).
 On the other hand, the oil & gas production sector being one of the main sources for GHG emissions in Azerbaijan, will be addressed in terms of mitigation activities that will indirectly benefit the energy end-use in the country through capturing of associated gases escaping/venting from existing on-shore oil and gas fields.
-The associated gas is going to be compressed and provided as a fuel source via a gas network to residential areas that are closely located to these oil and gas fields, but currently lack access to modern energy carriers and rely extensively on fuelwood thus causing large-scale deforestation in the area.
+The associated gas is going to be compressed and provided as a fuel source via a gas network to residential areas that are closely located to these oil and gas fields and are affected by large-scale deforestation activities, which lead to overutilization of local firewood.